EricLee0224/PAD/README.md

 ```

 ### 1.3 MAD-Real Dataset
-While the content of the MAD-Sim dataset is sufficient to explore object anomaly detection and localization tasks in the pose-agnostic setting, we would like to further assist in verifying whether the models trained using the MAD-Sim dataset are generalizable in the real world by releasing additional MAD-Real datasets.
+While the content of the **MAD-Sim dataset is sufficient to explore object anomaly detection and localization tasks under the pose-agnostic setting**, we would like to further assist in verifying whether the models trained using the MAD-Sim dataset are generalizable in the real world by releasing additional MAD-Real datasets.
 Since the Real dataset contains entity information, we decided to open a challenge and welcome submissions of models trained using the MAD-Sim dataset for validation once the paper is accepted.
 Note that regardless of the results, we will fully release this part of the dataset by October 2023.

 ### License